The Texas A&M School of Architecture is a hub of critical research in fields that impact the built, natural and virtual environments.

 “Natural, Built, Virtual” research symposium

-One of the college’s signature events, the “Natural, Built, Virtual,” research symposium, has showcased its scholars’ research for 22 consecutive years.
+One of the school’s signature events, the “Natural, Built, Virtual,” research symposium, has showcased its scholars’ research for 22 consecutive years.

-At the daylong, fast-paced event, faculty and Ph.D. students present a wide array of research that displays the remarkable variety of research topics studied by college scholars.
-Classes at the college are canceled so students can learn their professors’ study interests and underscore the importance of research.
+At the daylong, fast-paced event, faculty and Ph.D. students present a wide array of research that displays the remarkable variety of research topics studied by school scholars.
+Classes at the school are canceled so students can learn their professors’ study interests and underscore the importance of research.

 The symposium also provides an opportunity for faculty to hear intriguing ideas outside their specialty and consider new, innovative research collaborations.